jphruska/Colaptes_genome/README.md

 ## CDS

+We annnotated CDS regions using MAKER, along with the custom repeat library and protein datasets from Downy Woodpecker *Picoides pubescens* and representatives of three closely related orders (Trogoniformes, Coraciiformes, and Bucerotiformes).
+After training SNAP and Augustus, we ran MAKER a second time to annotate genes.
+We plotted the distribution of cds regions across 100 kb non-overlapping windows of the genome.
+To estimate a *Colaptes* specific mutation rate we extracted four-fold degenerate sites found across alignments of CDS regions across Piciformes, Trogoniformes, Coraciiformes and Bucerotiformes and estimated branch lengths with a user-specified tree (Jarvis et al. 2014).
 Additional details and scripts are provided in the **CDS** folder of this repository.